 Transparency would require that this list of employees and ranking be publicly accessible for all.

-Once again, transparency would require that these assignments be made available to all employees, after every round.
+Once again, transparency would require that these assignments are available to all employees, after every round.
 If this sounds like too much overhead and record keeping, that’s because it is.
-Celayix’s Autofill by Rotation feature supports this mechanism by keeping track of all rotations and generating reports to be shared with employees.
+Celayix’s Autofill by Rotation feature supports this mechanism by keeping track of all rotations and generating reports so you can share with employees.

 However, all best-laid plans can go wrong; emergencies and no-shows will happen.
 No work assignment policy will be complete if it does not outline how exceptions will be handled.
 Here are some of the ways to address unscheduled absences.